norcams/docs-enduser/docs/api.rst

 Before using the command line tools, they need to be installed.
 A relatively recent version of the command line tools are available natively on some Linux distributions.
+There are also versins available for other operating systems like Apple OS X and Microsoft Windows.
+Please check documentation at OpenStack: `OpenStackClient`_ for more information.

 **Fedora Linux**
   Installing on Fedora is simple, using the native package manager: